If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The main theme is changed to a song called "Crash Banjy-Kyusuu ~Carnival 2000 Mix~", a remix of the theme song featured in other Japanese Crash Bandicoot releases.

-• Both the background and "LOADING" text on the loading screens move at a slower speed in the Japanese version.
+• Both the background and "LOADING" text on the loading screens move at a slower speed.

 • All the characters and bosses have different icons to appeal more to Japanese audiences.